AlexanderJWard/ascend-yorkshire/README.md

 https://commons.wikimedia.org/wiki/File:Ingleborough_(7603).jpg

-- Images of hotels used as background images in accommodation section have been taken from booking.com.
-As my accommodation content is directly linking the booking.com page I have decided to use a picture from their website to advertise it at attribute the source.
+- Hotel images used in the accommodation section have been taken directly from booking.com.
+As my accommodation content is directly linking the related booking.com pages I've decided to use a picture from their website to advertise it and attribute the source.
 Here are the link sources:

 https://www.booking.com/hotel/gb/the-crown-settle1.en-gb.html